dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/CNV_somatic/overview-CNV_somatic.rst

 1. Calculate allele counts and allele fractions

-- runs `allelecounter.exe` to collect allele counts at specific loci for normal and tumor samples.
+- runs `alleleCount` to collect allele counts at specific loci for normal and tumor samples.
 - obtains B-allele Fraction (BAF) and LogR from the raw allele counts

 2. Plot raw data